-A half-second passed, and an angry Schultz with fury in his eyes responded to the unwelcome outsider’s assessment of the wrestling business with a vicious open hand slap to the left side of Stossel’s head, and then when Stossel got up, he was taken down once more, this time with another brutal slap but on his right side near his ear.
-Schultz claims that he had heard, “I think you’re fake.”
-And that he never hit Stossel on his ears, but instead, he simply “bitch-slapped” him.
+A half-second passed, and an angry Schultz with fury in his eyes responded to the unwelcome outsider’s assessment of the wrestling business with a vicious open hand slap to the left side of Stossel’s head.
+Then when Stossel got up, he was taken down once more, this time with another brutal slap but on his right side near his ear.
+Schultz claims that he had heard, "I think you’re fake."
+And that he never hit Stossel on his ears, but instead, he simply "bitch-slapped" him.

 Someone Else Pulling the Strings

-Hitting a person as David Schultz did John Stossel will usually bring the law into play, but Schultz has for years insisted that his boss Vince McMahon ordered him to do it, and basically “set him up” because they couldn’t get rid of him any other way.
+Hitting a person as David Schultz did John Stossel will usually bring the law into play, but Schultz has for years insisted that his boss Vince McMahon ordered him to do it, and basically "set him up" because they couldn’t get rid of him any other way.
 He says that Vince pulled him to the side with other heels like Afa and Sika of The Wild Samoans, the Iron Sheik, and Mr. Fuji witnessing the whole conversation.
-He says that Vince explained that there was this guy that was trying to expose the business, “trying to make a joke of it,” and he wanted Schultz to go out there and do an interview with him, but to stay in character.
-“Be Dr. D and blast him.
-Tear his ass up.”
+He says that Vince explained that this guy was trying to expose the business, "trying to make a joke of it," and he wanted Schultz to go out there and do an interview with him, but to stay in character.
+"Be Dr. D and blast him.
+Tear his ass up."

 Marvin Kohn, the deputy commissioner of the New York State Athletic Commission at the time, who had been on the premises during the assault, stated, "I have been with the commission for 33 years, and in 33 years I have never known a wrestler to attack anyone outside the ring.
 I immediately suspended the wrestler, which I have the right to do."

-Stossel is reported to have received more than 1,000 calls inquiring about his health and believed that the suspension by the commission was insufficient.
-“I think something should be done to encourage him not to go around assaulting people.”
+Stossel is reported to have received more than 1,000 calls inquiring about his health and believed that the commission’s suspension was insufficient.
+"I think something should be done to encourage him not to go around assaulting people."
 Stossel and the WWF (Titan Sports at the time) settled for $425,000 out of court.
 Other sources say that it was $450,000, with $275,000 paid directly and their insurance covering the remaining $150,000.

 "Maybe fake violence breeds real violence and not just amongst the fans," Stossel said in his TV piece for 20/20.
 "It seems to egg on bullies like 6’6", 260 lbs Dave Schultz."